Eclipse-SDV-Hackathon-Chapter-Two/challenge-maestro/eclipse-symphony/README.md

 kubectl apply -f opera-deployment.yaml
 ```

+> **NOTE:** If you are using Minikube, you need to change service type to `ClusterIP`, and use `kubectl port-forward` to access the portal via port-forwarding, as Minikube isn't able to allocate a public IP.

 ## Docking a Mock Truck
 To test out the docking workflow, you can create an `Activation` object to activate the above `Campaign`.
 For example, the following activation activates the docking workflow using the `mock-truck` template: